babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Why is compiling your dependencies desirable in the first place (vs. your own code)?

 - You can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).
-- You are able to make the tradeoff of where your code is able to run vs. the library.
+- You get the freedom to make the tradeoffs of where your code is able to run (vs. the library).

 ## The Ephemeral JavaScript Runtime